 This bill amends existing Louisiana law regarding civil claims made by prisoners, specifically focusing on the process of proceeding in forma pauperis, which allows individuals to file lawsuits without prepaying court fees.
 Key changes include the requirement for prisoners to submit a certified copy of their trust fund account statement for the six months preceding their application, or a limited period if they have been incarcerated for less than six months.
 Additionally, if a prisoner is no longer incarcerated, they must provide an affidavit detailing their current assets.
-The bill also clarifies that prisoners must still pay the full amount of filing fees, with an initial partial fee calculated based on their account activity.
+The bill also clarifies that prisoners must still pay the full filing fee, with an initial partial fee calculated based on their account activity or present assets.

 HB199 Engrossed: 15:1186(A), 15:1188(B)(2)